Mailbox Client Intel® FPGA IPs User Guide

 QSPI_OPEN 32 0 0

 Requests exclusive access to the quad SPI.
 You issue this request before any other QSPI requests.
 The SDM accepts the request if the quad SPI is not in use and the SDM is not configuring the device.
-Returns OK if the SDM grants access.
-Upon receiving the OK response, issue the QSPI_SET_CS command to select the flash devices.
+Returns the OK response code if the SDM grants access.
+Upon receiving the OK response code, issue the QSPI_SET_CS command to select the flash devices.

 The SDM grants exclusive access to the client using this mailbox.
 Other clients cannot access the quad SPI until the active client relinquishes access using the QSPI_CLOSE command.